(reading time: 1 hour, 26 minutes)

 Qliomatrok crashed back to the ice.
 Queenvy was plunged into the frigid water.
 The cold shocked her and turned her hands numb.
 Her fingers could barely move now, let alone wrest the massive gem from its nest.

 “Queenvy!” someone shouted.
 The girl whipped her head about, focused through the water it shed.
 It was Alast, at the edge of the central lake, waving his arms.
 He had something in his hands, something sharp that made his arms look the mandibles of a topa snippybug.
-Once he saw that he had her attention he threw one of the sharp pieces up toward her.
+Once he saw that he had her attention he threw the sharp thing up toward her.
 It spun, all its weight in its hilt.
 A paper cutter!
 A Dagyvr blade thin as paper, more exacting than her fingers could ever be.

 The girl snatched the spinning thing out of the air.
 She turned back to the tip of Qliomatrok’s horn and shoved the blade into a crevice, where bone met bead.
 She shook her wrist back and forth, forcing the paper cutter in.
 The knives were made of bropato, so they couldn’t be wet for long before they lost their strength.
 She only needed a few more drips.
 She pushed forward.
 Pulled back.
 Deeper.
 The blade was all but gone from sight.
 Qliomatrok whipped her massive head.
 Grit flew from under her horn.
 The divine droplet popped free!
 Queenvy pulled it close, hugged it as both sailed through the air.
 She was a moment from the ice shelf, about to be broken upon one of its jagged ridges, when a bonepicker caught her and stalled the momentum.